rickardholmberg/TeXClipper/README.md

 ## License

-MIT License - see LICENSE file for details
+Apache License 2.0 - see [LICENSE](LICENSE) file for details

+This project includes [MathJax](https://www.mathjax.org/), which is also licensed under Apache 2.0.
+See [NOTICE](NOTICE) for attribution details.

 ## Contributing